 A Symbol of Transition

 Beyond her individual traits, Little Red Riding Hood also embodies the transition from childhood to adulthood.
-Her journey through the forest can be interpreted as a metaphor for the challenges and dangers that young people face as they navigate the complexities of the world.
+Her journey through the forest can be interpreted as a metaphor for the challenges and dangers that young people face as they deal with the complexities of the world.
 The wolf represents the temptations and threats that can lead them astray, while the grandmother's house symbolizes the safety and security of home.

 Trends and Latest Developments